mdpham/minio-loompy-graphene/README.md

 TODO:
-  - LoomFile type definition should implement a MinioObject interface
+  - LoomFile type definition should implement a MinioObject interface (how to most generally represent MinioObject?)
-  - env and proxies for yoyager so fastapi doesn't need to serve second endpoint ('/graphql')
+  - env and proxies for voyager so fastapi doesn't need to serve second endpoint ('/graphql')